cliffano/packer-swaggy-c/README.md

 Packer Swaggy C is a Packer builder for a Docker image that contains most languages supported by [Swagger CodeGen](https://github.com/swagger-api/swagger-codegen).

-The Docker image is based on [Alpine Linux](https://hub.docker.com/_/alpine/).
+The Docker image is based on [Ubuntu Linux](https://hub.docker.com/_/ubuntu/).
 It aims to have all Swagger CodeGen supported languages installed, along with Swagger CodeGen CLI jar and [Swaggy C](https://github.com/cliffano/swaggy-c).

 This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages support one by one.